The Flo-Bert Awards

 featured in the movie Tap, but also a prolific writer and historian,

 preserving tap traditions.
-The link will take you to many of her articles
+The link will take you to her website

 Owens has been on the jazz scene since the 1960s,